Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

-On the other hand, theoretical studies suggest a correlation between the galaxy overdensity and the SMBH properties. \citet{Pizzati2024} predicts that more luminous quasars appear in more massive DMHs at $z\sim6$ by combining a large cosmological simulation and observed luminosity function and correlation function of the quasars, although the scatter of the relation is as large as $\sim0.64$ dex, the relation could be naturally explained by the scenario that the massive DMH can accumulate a large amount of gas accreting onto the SMBH.
-This implies that luminous quasars are expected to be observed in galaxy overdense regions.
-In addition to the bolometric luminosity, \citet{Habouzit2019} show the relation between the galaxy overdensity and the SMBH mass at high-$z$.
-They employ the large-scale simulations of Horizon-AGN \citep{Dubois2014} and Horizon-noAGN \citep{Peirani2017} to show that SMBHs with $M_\mathrm{BH}\geq10^8\,\Msun$ at $z\sim6$ are embedded in more overdense regions than the galaxy with the same $M_*$ without SMBHs, whose overdensity is statistically significant within 10 cMpc scale, and that the number of surrounding galaxies increases with the SMBH mass.
-While our targets are limited to four quasars, our results are not consistent with these theoretical predictions.
+On the other hand, theoretical studies suggest a correlation between the galaxy overdensity and the SMBH properties. \citet{Pizzati2024} predicts that more luminous quasars should lie in more massive DMHs at $z\sim6$ by combining a large cosmological simulation and observed luminosity function and correlation function of the quasars However, the scatter of their predicted relation is as large as $\sim0.64$ dex.
+The correlation is a consequence of the fact that the massive DMH can accumulate a large amount of gas, which then accretes onto the SMBH.
+This implies that luminous quasars are expected to lie in galaxy overdense regions. \citet{Habouzit2019} explore the expected relation between the galaxy overdensity and the SMBH mass at high-$z$.
+They employ the large-scale simulations of Horizon-AGN \citep{Dubois2014} and Horizon-noAGN \citep{Peirani2017} to show that SMBHs with $M_\mathrm{BH}\geq10^8\,\Msun$ at $z\sim6$ are embedded in more overdense regions within 10 cMpc than galaxies with the same $M_*$ without SMBHs, and that the number of surrounding galaxies increases with the SMBH mass.
 One of the explanations for the inconsistency might be the projection effect.
-While the three-dimensional distance among galaxies is available in the cosmological simulation, the narrowband observation only provides the projected distance among LAEs, which can dilute the overdensity significance due to the contamination by field galaxies.
-In fact, the FWHM of NB872 corresponds to 22 cMpc in the line-of-sight distance, which is larger than the expected overdensity scale of $\sim10$ cMpc \citep{Habouzit2019}.
+While the three-dimensional distance between galaxies is available in the cosmological simulation, the narrowband observation only provides the projected distance among LAEs, which can dilute the overdensity significance due to the contamination by field galaxies.
+In fact, the FWHM of NB872 corresponds to 22 cMpc along the line-of-sight, which is larger than the expected overdensity scale of $\sim10$ cMpc \citep{Habouzit2019}.
+Another possible reason for the discrepancy is that our sample is limited to only four quasars, and that these simulations focus exclusively on galaxies with relatively high mass ($M_* \gtrsim 2 \times 10^8 \Msun$) compared to LAEs.
 In order to understand the discrepancy between observations and simulations, follow-up spectroscopy to determine the accurate redshifts of galaxies in the quasar fields is important.
 Moreover, the large scatter in the relationship between the SMBH and DMH masses due to their indirect connection through the host galaxy can cause the discrepancy.
-The large scatter also appears in the simulation as \citet{Habouzit2019} reported that some SMBHs show much higher DMH mass than expected from the average black hole mass to DMH mass ratio.
+The large scatter also appears in the simulation; \citet{Habouzit2019} reported that some SMBHs show much higher DMH mass than expected from the average black hole mass to DMH mass ratio.
 Individual DMH mass measurements of quasars (e.g. \citealp{Fei2025}) also help investigate the relationship between the galaxy overdensity of quasars and their SMBH properties.